Product Support & Resources

 Large Console and Tower Models

-Full-size Honeywell air purifiers, including models similar to the HPA300, are designed to operate directly on the floor.
+Large Honeywell Air Purifiers, including models similar to the HPA300, are designed to operate directly on the floor.
 This position allows them to capture heavier particles such as pet dander, dust, and other allergens that naturally settle closer to floor level.

 Smaller desktop or personal air purifiers often perform best when elevated on a sturdy table, nightstand, or desk.
 Raising the unit closer to your breathing zone can improve air circulation in smaller spaces like bedrooms, offices, or dorm rooms.